Packing for Antarctica

 • Lip balm with SPF

-• A Buff or neck gaiter
+• A buff or neck gaiter

-• Your swimwear for the Polar Plunge!
+• Your swimwear for the polar plunge!

 • A rucksack - we strongly recommend using a fully waterproof dry bag style backpack (with straps) for splashy zodiac rides as your bag will be on the zodiac's floor, and also to keep your hands free while walking on land.
 (This will allow you to take off and store layers if you start overheating during landings.)